-In June 2005, Luna Technologies entered into a Joint Cooperation Agreement with Luna Energy, Under this agreement, both parties have agreed to cooperate to develop a fiber optic sensing system product and have agreed to contribute materials, intellectual property, personnel and other resources to the development effort.
+In June 2005, Luna Technologies entered into a Joint Cooperation Agreement with Luna Energy.
+Under this agreement, both parties have agreed to cooperate to develop a fiber optic sensing system product and have agreed to contribute materials, intellectual property, personnel and other resources to the development effort.
 Upon successful completion of product development, Luna Energy will receive a license to certain of Luna Technologies' intellectual property and will be required beginning in 2007 and continuing through December 31, 2017 to make payments to Luna Technologies with respect to revenues derived from products sold that utilize this intellectual property.
-Although as of March 31, 2006, Luna Energy had not yet sold products that would entitle Luna Technologies to royalty payments under this joint cooperation agreement, Luna Technologies had received aggregate development milestone payments of \$305 thousand as of that date under this agreement and is entitled to receive additional development milestone payments of \$120 thousand in the aggregate, subject to the satisfaction of certain conditions.
+Although as of December 31, 2005, Luna Energy had not yet sold products that would entitle Luna Technologies to royalty payments under this joint cooperation agreement, Luna Technologies had received aggregate development milestone payments of \$305 thousand as of that date under this agreement and is entitled to receive additional development milestone payments of \$120 thousand in the aggregate, subject to the satisfaction of certain conditions.
 Luna Technologies also has the right to receive royalty payments from sales of products in the future.
 The license of certain of the intellectual property from Luna Technologies to Luna Energy shall be an exclusive license if Luna Energy makes certain minimum royalty payments of \$420 thousand in the aggregate between 2007 and 2017, and shall be a non-exclusive license if Luna Energy fails to make these minimum royalty payments.
-Either party has the right to terminate this agreement during the development term (which, unless extended by mutual agreement of the parties, will expire June 6, 2006) upon a provision of advance written notice to the other party.
-However, if either party terminates the agreement for convenience or failure to meet certain development milestones, the terminating party may be required to grant license rights to the non-terminating party, including, where Luna Technologies is the terminating party, certain non-exclusive and certain exclusive rights with respect to intellectual property of Luna Technologies required to complete the development effort, and where Luna Energy is the terminating party, non-exclusive commercialization rights with respect to certain intellectual property of Luna Energy.
 Since December 2004, we have not held an ownership interest in Luna Energy.
 Luna Technologies continues to operate as our Luna Technologies Division after we acquired that entity in September 2005.